wowsiddanth/tp/docs/UserGuide.md

 3. Copy the `nustracker.jar` to the folder you want to use as the _home folder_ for **nustracker**. <br><br>

-4. For Windows Users (**Macs users see Step 5!**):
+4. For Windows Users (**Mac OS user see Step 5**)
     1. Double-click the jar file.

 5. For Mac Users:
    1. Open [Terminal](https://support.apple.com/en-sg/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac).
    2. Navigate to the home folder created in **Step 3** using the terminal.
-For example, if your folder was created in Desktop, and is called **nustracker**, you would type `cd Desktop/nustracker/` to move to that folder.
+For example, if your folder was created in Desktop, and is called **myfolder**, you would type `cd /Desktop/myfolder/` to move to that folder.
 For more information, check: [_Go to a folder by entering its pathname_.](https://support.apple.com/en-sg/guide/mac-help/mchlp1236/mac)
-   3. Type the following command: `java -jar nustracker.jar`.
+   3. Type the following command into the Terminal: `java -jar nustracker.jar`.

 6. You should see the following: